caiks/WBOT02/README.md

 This desire for a balance between reducing the convolution *volume* and having good representations by regularly spacing hotspots is the reason the tiles default to half a frame - the region around the hotspot will then be of the same magnitude as the scale of the features that can be captured by a frame.

 The experiments in tiled scanned modes carries on the guadualist approach of previous experiments; they usually consist of small changes in the configuration to see what quantitative and qualitative differences there are.
+The discussion below will largely be comparisons between *models* of similar configurations.
+Note, however, that there is a degree of uncertainty in the direction of progress due to a degree of non-repeatability of the *model* runs.
+The runs are path dependent even in `actor003` video list operation because the Ubuntu 20/22 implementations underlying the Qt media library were asynchronous.
+So small timing differences lead to initial *history* differences that are magnified by changes in the choice of centres.
+In fact, given the chaotic sensitivities, it is remarkable how the resultant *models* are nonetheless fairly consistent quantitatively and qualitatively.

 TODO -